Wolox/dictum/example.md

 ## POST /api/v1/my_resource

 ### Description:
-Some description of the endpoint.
+This optional property exists to add a description to the endpoint.

 ### Request headers:
 ```json